ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 See _[CeedlingPacket](CeedlingPacket.md)_ for basic details of operation (`:plugins` configuration section) and for a directory of built-in plugins.

-# Ceedling Plugin Conventions & Architecture
+# Plugin Conventions & Architecture

 Plugins are enabled and configured from within a Ceedling project's YAML configuration file.